My Approach to Learning Design

 Removing barriers so participation is possible, meaningful, and dignified for all.

-This lens examines structure, language, pacing, and design choices to ensure learning is navigable without dilution or harm.
+It examines structure, language, pacing, and design choices so learning is navigable, meaningful, and dignified — without dilution or harm.

 renewed